-It’s important to understand the difference between a fixed fee approach vs. a time and materials approach if you are using external help.
-Not every consulting firm quotes labor in the same way.
-A good way to approach the labor variable is to understand what the assumptions are in the implementation plan and if those are mutually agreed upon by you and the external firm.
+It’s important to understand the difference between fixed fee and time and materials if you are using external help as not every consulting firm quotes labor in the same way.
+A good way to approach the labor variable is to understand what the assumptions are in the implementation plan and are those mutually agreed upon by you and the external firm.
 An example of an assumption is, “Are you required to provide the training services, or are training services included?”
-Sometimes a “train the trainer” type of assistance is offered – this means personnel are trained and then they turn around and train the rest of your team.
+Sometimes a “Train the Trainer” type of assistance is offered – this means your personnel are trained and then they turn around and train the rest of your team.

-Integration comes into play when you have other systems that need to exchange or merely pass information to the warehouse management system, such as an ERP, order management system, material handling equipment, and even time clocks.
+Integration comes into play when you have other systems that need to exchange or just pass information to the Warehouse Management System, such as an ERP, Order Management System, Material Handling Equipment, and even Time Clocks.
 Integration costs are usually one-time costs at the enterprise level unless each site has its own system and its own integration (this is possible and we’ve seen it happen).
-Keep in mind that even a WMS from the same provider as your ERP might not truly plug and play.
-Even if it is plug and play, you will still need to validate that the integration works with your configuration.
+Keep in mind even a WMS from the same vendor as your ERP might not be truly plug and play.
+Even if it is truly plug and play, you will still need to validate that the integration works with your configuration.
 Be careful to fully understand this critical variable and plan accordingly.

-We hope that our three-part series has given you a good foundation for understanding the total cost of ownership for your warehouse management system.
+We hope that our three-part series has given you a good foundation for understanding the total cost of owning and planning for a Warehouse Management System.